smartcontractresearchforum/research_content/.github/ISSUE_TEMPLATE/research-summary.md

 ---

-Description:
+Contributor:

-Estimated date of completion:
+Drafting Deadline:

-Link to Paper:
+Link to the Paper:

-Link to working draft:
+Link to the Draft:

-Source of approval:
+Source of Approval:

 <!--